 Now given the obvious financial saving by qualifying for a non-tobacco rate class, life insurance companies are well aware that applicants may try to “under-estimate” their use of any of these products.
-Which is why they employ the use of very accurate testing procedures, and when available, will also use medical records to uncover possible tobacco usage!
+Which is why they employ the use of very accurate testing procedures, and when available, will also use medical records to uncover possible tobacco usage.

-Because if you do lie on your insurance application, insurance companies have what is called a “contestability period” which states that within the first 2 years of a policy being put in force, the insurance company has the right to contest any information that you’ve submitted upon your application.
+Because if you do lie on your insurance application, insurance companies have what is called a “contestability period” which states that within the first two years of a policy being put in force, the insurance company has the right to contest any information that you’ve submitted upon your application.

 Which means that should you pass away within two years of starting your application and you intentionally lied on your application, the insurance company could deny your claim and simply return your paid premium to your family.